Ms. Jaye A. Calhoun

 Ms. Linda S. Melancon

-Legacy Estate & Elder Law of Louisiana
+Legacy Estate & Elder Law

 Linda S. Melancon, the founder of Legacy Estate & Elder Law of Louisiana is an attorney practicing in the areas of Estate Planning, Elder Law, Medicaid and VA benefit’s planning, Special Needs Planning and Estate Administration (Successions and Trust Administration).